Animation¶

 |---|---|

-| Forward Speed Parameter Name | Animator float that receives forward/backward speed.
+| Forward Speed Float | Animator float that receives forward/backward speed.
 Leave empty to disable. |

-| Strafe Speed Parameter Name | Animator float that receives left/right speed.
+| Strafe Speed Float | Animator float that receives left/right speed.
 Leave empty to disable. |

 | Use Planar Speed When Strafe Parameter Missing | When no strafe float is configured, writes total planar speed into Forward Speed so 1D blend trees still animate while agents sidestep. |